gentoid/BassMatrix/README.md

 This is a instrument written in C++ using the IPlug2 API.
 The DSP code is taken from the open303 open source project.

 ## Known problems

-* On man the Random button causes the pattern to be silent.
+* On Mac the Random button causes the pattern to be silent.

-## Version 1.20
+## Version 2.00

 Plugin GUI size is saved between sessions.

 ## Version 1.10

 Fixed problem when key sync mode didn't read the tempo from host.

 Added a kind of smarter randomize algorithm.
 It will adapt to the pattern you have choosed.
 If you for